 Department of Computational Medicine and Bioinformatics

 Mr. Sherman is a Graduate Student in the Department of Computational Medicine and Bioinformatics.
-He aims to improve scientific knowledge for all biomedical science Graduate Student Instructors (GSIs) through a novel curriculum combining traditional classroom education with community outreach.
+He aims to improve scientific knowledge for all biomedical science Graduate Student Instructors (GSIs) through a novel curriculum (POISE) which combines traditional classroom education with community outreach.

 Shoba Subramanian, PhD